jafingerhut/dolly/README.md

 code you use in your projects.
 Dolly makes no attempt to check for license compatibility.

-WARNING: Assume this code has bugs, and take appropriate steps to protect your source code.
+WARNING: Assume Dolly has bugs, and take appropriate steps to protect your source code.
 It would be foolhardy to use these commands on the only copy of your source code, or to commit the changed version to anything but an experimental development branch, until the changes have been reviewed and tested.

 Information about namespaces that Dolly has been used to clone into